-Home Grown Scholarship
+- Home Grown Scholarship

-Minimum 3.0 High School GPA, be a major in the high need areas of Secondary Biology Education, Secondary Chemistry Education, Secondary General Science Education, Secondary Math Education or Elementary/Multi-categorical Special Education.
+Majors can include Elementary Education, Secondary Biology Education, Secondary Chemistry Education, Secondary General Science Education, Secondary Math Education or Elementary/Multi-categorical Special Education.

-Bill and Patsy Dawson Scholarship
+- Bill and Patsy Dawson Scholarship

 This scholarship was established by William C. and Patricia A. Dawson.
 Bill and Patsy were both long serving educators in north central Ohio.
 This scholarship shall be awarded to Education or Physical Education majors.

-Carlos Ratliff Physical Education Scholarship
+- Carlos Ratliff Physical Education Scholarship

-Don and Mary Jean Barker Scholarship
+- Don and Mary Jean Barker Scholarship

 This scholarship was funded with proceeds from the Estate of Mary Jean Barker.
-The scholarship supports students attending the college from across central West Virginia, with an emphasis on Education majors.
+The scholarship supports students attending the university from across central West Virginia, with an emphasis on Education majors.
 Mary Jean began a long career of service to Glenville State soon after graduation, working for many years as the administrative coordinator for Drs.
-Harry Heflin and D. Banks Wilburn in their terms as President of the college.
+Harry Heflin and D. Banks Wilburn in their terms as President of the university.
 She later enjoyed teaching elementary students in Ritchie and Gilmer Counties.
 Don worked in local businesses in Glenville during his career.

 - Ella Murray Orr Scholarship

 This scholarship was established to be earmarked in memory of Ella Murray Orr for scholarships to be used in her field of special education.
-Mrs. Orr was a 1934 graduate of Glenville State College.
+Mrs. Orr was a 1934 graduate of Glenville State University.

-Emma Gale Reynolds Hedrick Scholarship
+- Emma Gale Reynolds Hedrick Scholarship

-Espy W. Miller and Rosalea Poling Miller Scholarship
+- Espy W. Miller and Rosalea Poling Miller Scholarship

 This scholarship was established to honor the memories of the late Dr. and Mrs. Espy Miller.
-Dr. Miller retired from GSC in 1976 after 30 years of service.
+Dr. Miller retired from GSU in 1976 after 30 years of service.
 He was Chair of the Department of English and Foreign Language.
 She was also an educator in Gilmer County.
 This scholarship shall be awarded to a Gilmer County High School graduate in the upper one-third of his/her graduating class.
-The student must be an English or English Education major at GSC and maintain a minimum of a 3.0 GPA.
+The student must be an English or English Education major at GSU and maintain a minimum of a 3.0 GPA.
 This scholarship will fund the difference between the student's available aid package and actual full costs including tuition, room and board, books and fees.
 Because these students will more than likely reside in Gilmer County, if the students choose to commute, then a stipend for transportation will be paid each semester.

 - H.Y.
 Clark Education Scholarship

 Humboldt Yokum Clark established this scholarship.
-He was on the faculty of GSC for 28 years.
+He was on the faculty of GSU for 28 years.
 He served as a member of the Department of Education, taught English, Social Studies and West Virginia History during the years of World War II.
 This scholarship goes to an Education major in financial need who is a resident of West Virginia and who has the potential of being an outstanding educator.

-Jean Adams Smith Memorial Scholarship
+- Jean Adams Smith Memorial Scholarship

 This scholarship was established by Dr. David W. Smith, and the family and friends of Jean Adams Smith to provide scholarships to students from central West Virginia majoring in Early Childhood Education.
 Preference is given to students from Gilmer County.

-Judith K. Young Potts Scholarship
+- Judith K. Young Potts Scholarship

-This scholarship program is designed to assist senior students who are completing their Student Internship semester at Glenville State College.
-It is the intent of this scholarship to select a student who shows promise of making significant contributions as a teacher in West Virginia, be in good standing with the college and have written recommendations from at least three professors.
+This scholarship program is designed to assist senior students who are completing their Student Internship semester at Glenville State University.
+It is the intent of this scholarship to select a student who shows promise of making significant contributions as a teacher in West Virginia, be in good standing with the university and have written recommendations from at least three professors.
 Preference will be given to students with financial need from Braxton County High first, then Nicholas, Upshur or Jackson Counties.
-In the event that no student from these counties is available, the college will select a West Virginia student who meets the other criteria.
+In the event that no student from these counties is available, the university will select a West Virginia student who meets the other criteria.

-Luanna T. Smith Scholarship
+- Luanna T. Smith Scholarship

-Martha Jarvis Cottrell Memorial Scholarship
+- Martha Jarvis Cottrell Memorial Scholarship

 This scholarship was established in 2001 through the estate of Martha Jarvis Cottrell.
-As an alumna, she wished to express her appreciation to the College through the creation of this scholarship fund.
+As an alumna, she wished to express her appreciation to the University through the creation of this scholarship fund.
 It will be awarded to an incoming freshman with academic promise who aspires to become a teacher.

-Richard N. Butler Memorial Scholarship
+- Richard N. Butler Memorial Scholarship

 This scholarship was established in 2009 in recognition of Richard N. Butler's commitment to education and the preparation of teachers.
-It is to be awarded annually to an outstanding third year teacher education student at Glenville State College and will to be chosen by the teacher education faculty.
+It is to be awarded annually to an outstanding third year teacher education student at Glenville State University and will to be chosen by the teacher education faculty.
 Scholarship renewed upon student remaining academically qualified in senior year.

-Robert Leroy Davis Scholarship
+- Robert Leroy Davis Scholarship

 This endowed scholarship supports students graduating from Gilmer County High School with preference given to mature students coming back to school who want to be teachers.
 This fund was established by Oleta Collins Davis.

-Rosalie M. Lough Scholarship
+- Rosalie M. Lough Scholarship

-Skip and Shirley Hackworth Scholarship
+- Skip and Shirley Hackworth Scholarship

-The Helen E. Hunter and Alice M. Singleton Scholarship
+- The Helen E. Hunter and Alice M. Singleton Scholarship

-The Lela Brooks-Bailey Scholarship
+- The Lela Brooks-Bailey Scholarship

-This scholarship was established by Ms. Bailey, a 1953 GSC graduate, to repay the debt of gratitude she feels for the opportunities she gained in life from her education at Glenville State.
+This scholarship was established by Ms. Bailey, a 1953 GSU graduate, to repay the debt of gratitude she feels for the opportunities she gained in life from her education at Glenville State.
 It is intended for a West Virginia student majoring in education.

 - Virginia Smith Hamric Memorial Scholarship

 This scholarship was established in 1980 in memory of Mrs. Hamric by her husband, Edward.
 It will be awarded to a student majoring in Elementary Education, with preference given to students from Roane County and the surrounding area.

-Virginia West English Scholarship
+- Virginia West English Scholarship

-This scholarship was established to honor Miss Virginia West, Professor Emeritus, who served as Professor of English and Chairwoman of the Language Division at Glenville State College.
+This scholarship was established to honor Miss Virginia West, Professor Emeritus, who served as Professor of English and Chairwoman of the Language Division at Glenville State University.
 The recipient must be an upperclassman majoring in education who shows academic potential (minimum 3.3 cumulative grade point) and demonstrates leadership abilities and is ready to enter the student internship.

 Ronald V. and Kathryn J. Stoops Wood County Education Scholarship

-This scholarship was established by Ronald V. and Kathryn J. Stoops to help a GSC upperclassman with an Education major.
+This scholarship was established by Ronald V. and Kathryn J. Stoops to help a GSU upperclassman with an Education major.
 This student must have graduated from one of the following high schools: Parkersburg, Parkersburg South, Williamstown or Parkersburg Catholic.

 A valuable scholarship search website is: www.fastweb.com.
 By entering data about yourself and providing your email address, you can receive information about scholarships for which you may be eligible.
-This site also has other useful information for college students.
+This site also has other useful information for university students.